Home Safety Perception vs. Reality

 Even if you compare the home burglary situation as it is right now to what it was just ten years ago, when 31% more burglaries occurred, it still makes for some scary reading to consider that the reality is still quite a concerning one today.
 So the perception is that we’re much safer in our homes, but just how much safer are we really?
 The number of burglaries in the UK is indeed falling, but are they falling fast and far enough for you to feel safer?
 Also, how you feel about your home safety and how safe you really are in your home could be two totally different realities, so home security does indeed need to have some closer attention paid to it.
 This may mean petitioning to have residential security patrolling the streets with services like Community Action Security being used to make this a reality.

 How safe are your belongings as well?
 If we break the numbers down further, what comes to light is that 80 burglaries take place per hour in the UK, which means 1.33 houses are being burgled per minute!

 So anyway, as much as you may now be aware of the difference in the perception of the safety of your home and its actual reality, what can you do to bridge the gap?
 One way of doing it is by having a look at how household goods insurance companies value your goods and the premiums they calculate for you to pay for their insurance.
-This could even be done through just the process of getting a quotation or assessment from insurers before you start paying premiums in relation to the home security you’re still planning to upgrade.
+This could even be done through just the process of getting a quote or assessment from insurers before you start paying premiums in relation to the home security you’re still planning to upgrade.